-We offer a range of services for individuals which aim to promote recovery and facilitate wellness for a diverse range of individuals living with mental illness or going through mental distress.
+MHACA offers a range of services which aim to promote recovery and facilitate wellness for people living with mental illness or going through mental distress.

-The individually based programs support individuals and families through the provision of one to one support in the community, case coordination or bereavement support.
+The Pathways To Recovery Program supports individuals and families through the provision of one to one support in the community and case coordination.

-The drop-in space at MHACA gives participants the opportunity to engage with others; breaking down social isolation and encouraging community integration.
+The Drop-in Centres at MHACA gives participants the opportunity to engage with others; breaking down social isolation and encouraging community integration.

 What is recovery?